 I’m not a student or employee at VUU, may I use the computers in the library?

 Yes, we allow the general public to use our computers.
 However, VUU students and faculty members have 1st priority.
 If there is a need—we may ask you to vacate your computer.

 Where can I save my work?

 Save your work to a USB drive.
-We are phasing out floppy drives on our computers.
 If you forget your USB drive—you may temporarily save a file to the computer desktop.
 HOWEVER—our computers are set to erase all items saved to the desktop once that computer is restarted.
 If you have saved something to the desktop, you will not be able to access or recover that document once the computer has been restarted.

 Can I download programs and install them on library workstations?

 No—in order to keep our computers in good condition, we do not permit users to install programs onto our public workstations.
 Any changes made to computers are erased once the computers are restarted.